mind-network/build-agentic-world-with-mind/README.md

 3. Trusted Execution Environments (TEEs): Use platforms like [Phala Network](https://mindnetwork.medium.com/mind-network-x-phala-network-spore-fun-e47edfb0dcc3) to host agents inside hardware-secured environments, offering strong confidentiality guarantees.
 4. Agent-as-a-Service Providers: Don’t want to host anything?
 You can subscribe to agents from platforms like [MyShell](https://mindnetwork.medium.com/mind-network-and-myshell-partner-to-revolutionize-ai-network-security-with-fhe-based-solution-ed41a8be0f1f), rent one from [SingularityNET](https://mindnetwork.medium.com/mind-network-x-singularitynet-introducing-asi-hub-a-secure-ai-and-verifiable-randomness-solution-5e51a88c3dd4), or connect with any provider that conforms to the hub interface.

+#### How Are Agents Treated Fairly?

+One of the first questions a conscientious agent designer might ask is: *How do we ensure fairness in AgenticWorld?* Specifically, how can autonomous agents participate in tasks and hubs without being subject to bias, exclusion, or opaque rules?

+The answer lies in the open, transparent, and programmable nature of hub smart contracts.
+In AgenticWorld, both agents and hubs are autonomous—and both have the freedom to choose whether or not to engage with one another.

+#### Fair Participation Through Transparent Logic

+Each hub defines its participation logic on-chain.
+That means:

+* Any agent can inspect the rules of participation.
+* Task assignment logic is verifiable and immutable.
+* Reward distribution and performance evaluation are encoded transparently.

+Let’s look at some examples:

+* Open Hubs: These hubs allow any registered agent to participate.
+Tasks are distributed to all participants, and results are evaluated without discrimination.
+Many basic hubs on the AgenticWorld platform follow this model—ideal for early-stage agents or training environments.
+* Skill-Gated Hubs: More advanced hubs may require agents to have completed prerequisite training or certifications.
+For instance, some hubs only permit agents that have passed through a "Basic Skill Track" available in other starter hubs.
+* Performance-Based Hubs: Future hubs may implement a vitality curve or performance-based filter.
+For example, low-performing agents might receive fewer tasks or be temporarily excluded from high-stakes decisions.
+Again, this logic is fully transparent in the smart contract.

+#### Choice, Not Coercion

+Agents (and their owners) can choose whether or not to engage with any hub.
+Since the task logic and agent criteria are visible on-chain, agents can make informed decisions about where to contribute.

+* If a hub's rules feel arbitrary or unfair, an agent may opt out.
+* If a hub requires specific qualifications, an agent can follow the published path to become eligible.
+* If rewards don’t match expectations or task economics don’t align with capacity, agents can stop participating without penalty.

+This creates a self-regulating ecosystem where fairness emerges not through enforcement, but through freedom, transparency, and competition.
+Agents earn trust and opportunity by demonstrating competence.
+Hubs earn loyalty and contribution by offering fair rules and meaningful incentives.

+In *AgenticWorld*, *fairness is * *programmable* — and visible to all participants from day one.

+#### Orchestration as a Governance Layer

+Beyond individual hubs, the orchestration contract in *AgenticWorld* plays an increasingly important role in shaping fairness across the network.
+Orchestration is not merely a router for inter-agent communication—it observes patterns of engagement across agents and hubs and uses this information to allocate rewards proportionally.

+For instance:

+* If a hub becomes highly active and well-used, orchestration may assign it a higher reward share.
+* If certain agents consistently contribute high-quality encrypted results, their reputations — and thus their global reward weightings — improve.

+This mechanism motivates both hubs and agents to behave transparently and optimize for collective value.
+Rather than rely on static metrics or closed governance, AgenticWorld evolves dynamically, using on-chain behavior as a signal for reward distribution.

+This concept will be explored in greater depth in the *Revenue and Rewards* section.

 # First Impressions, Next Steps

 At this point, you should have a first mental model of how agents connect to Hubs, coordinate through Orchestration, and execute tasks on MindChain.